 Getting a Loan After Bankruptcy

 Filing for bankruptcy relief is not the end of the world.
 Many people seek help from the bankruptcy system to recover from a financial crisis.
-A financial crisis may occur when you lose your job, are injured in an accident, go through a divorce, are sick for a long time, or get in over your head with credit card debt.
-Bankruptcy gives you a fresh start so that you can get back on your feet, including getting a loan after bankruptcy.
+A financial crisis may occur when you lose your job, are injured in an accident, go through a divorce, etc. .
+Bankruptcy gives you a fresh start so that you can get back on your feet.
+Getting a loan after bankrutpcy can be a version of that fresh start.

 Why Are People Worried About Getting a Loan After Bankruptcy?